Search This Site

 There are some disadvantages as well.

-• Price - As of the time of this writing, a 64GB solid state drive will cost you around $1200, compared to a 64GB conventional hard drive at around $30.
+• Price: as of the time of this writing, a 64GB solid state drive will cost you around $1200, compared to a 64GB conventional hard drive at around $30.

-• Capacity - The top capacity of a solid state drive is currently 128Gb, and that will cost you over $3000.
+• Capacity: the top capacity of a solid state drive is currently 128Gb, and that will cost you over $3000.
 Compared to conventional hard drives which have a capacity of 1TB (Terabyte).

-• Higher vulnerability to certain conditions - SSD's are more vulnerable to magnetic fields and electric/static discharges than conventional hard drives.
+• Higher vulnerability to certain conditions: SSDs are more vulnerable to magnetic fields and electric/static discharges than conventional hard drives.

 Solid state drives will continue to come down in price as the technology matures.
 It is something to keep your eye on for the future.
 However, unless you have a very large budget, the price makes their use very restrictive.
 One option however would be to purchase a smaller drive, say 16GB.
 These can be found for around $250.
 You could use this drive specifically for the operating system only, and help speed up your system.